jerryjappinen/bellevue-docs/ui/auth.md

 # Authentication and authorization

-This template does **not** come with a preconfigured solution for authentication and authorization.
+Implementing authentication is heavily independend on your backend.
+This template includes an example of the client-side authentication flow using a mock API, but you probably need to adjust it to meet your specific needs.

-There are many different solutions out there for different situations.
-You can integrate any kind of solution you wish, and [Awesome Vue has a good list](https://github.com/vuejs/awesome-vue#authenticationauthorization) of popular options to get you started.
+There are many different solutions out there, and you can easily integrate anything that works for your use case and the backend you're authenticating against.
+[Awesome Vue has a good list](https://github.com/vuejs/awesome-vue#authenticationauthorization) of popular options to get you started.

+## Client-side permissions

+Bellevue becomes preconfigured with simple role-based route guards.
+See the [routing section](./routing.md) for more information on how to configure them.